fyc423/YCRCClusterSetupTutorial/CreateEnviroment.md

 module load anaconda3  # or `module load miniconda`
 ```
 ## Create a Conda Environment
 Create a new Conda environment.
-Replace `myenv` with your desired environment name and specify any packages you need (e.g., `numpy`, `pandas`).
+Replace `myenv` with your desired environment name and specify any packages you need (e.g., `numpy`, `pandas`) or you can install the packages late.
 ```
 conda create --name myenv numpy pandas
 ```